This article was updated on July 23, 2018.

 - Audit HR processing — How are you handling personal data?
 Do you hold a registry of applications, processes and categories of data being processed by your organization?

 - Prep for Individual Rights Requests — The GDPR requires individual requests for information/deletion to be addressed and in a maximum of one month.
 Assess your current processes.

-- Implement an HCM solution — You may not have the technical expertise or available IT staff to make necessary changes in the next year.
+- Implement an HCM solution — You may not have the technical expertise or available IT staff to make necessary changes.
 Cloud-based HCM tools can help you meet compliance standards without ignoring current HR needs.